AustralianAntarcticDataCentre/GentleR/index.md

 ## [About](About/).....[Links](Links/).....[Weasel](Weasel/)

 # Discussion material by date
+- 2016-03-31
+  * Discussion of utility of package mvabund for assessing species-species-environment interactions.
 - 2016-03-24
   * More model selection debate, a little on conditional inference trees, and some discussion of whale feeding biology.
 - 2016-03-17